 - Reflects the average blood glucose over about 3 months previously, although somewhat disproportionately weighted to recent blood glucose levels

 - A strong indicator of risk for long-term diabetic complications, especially retinopathy, neuropathy and nephropathy (DCCT).

 - Also an indicator of cardiovascular disease (CVD) risk, although glucose control is less strong of a risk factor for CVD than lipids, blood pressure and smoking

-- Recently, HbA1c > 6.5% is recommended as a criterion for diagnosing diabetes .
+- HbA1c > 6.5% is one criterion for diagnosing diabetes.